 The PUC’s Role

-When deciding whether to approve a proposed rate adjustment, Commissioners must ensure the change is fair and reasonable for utility customers while allowing the utility service provider the opportunity to recover reasonable costs and have the opportunity to earn a reasonable return on its investments.
+When deciding whether to approve a proposed rate adjustment, Commissioners must ensure the change is fair and reasonable for utility customers while also allowing the utility service provider the opportunity to recover reasonable costs and earn a reasonable return on its investments.
+The Oregon Public Utility Commission (PUC) uses a quasi-judicial investigation to examine a utility's operating expenses, investments, and capital costs.
+Once new rates are set, the utility is obligated to charge only the rates approved by the PUC, unless changed by the PUC.
+This ensures the PUC alone is empowered to judge the reasonableness of rates and prohibits price discrimination by ensuring all 'similarly situated customers' are subject to the same rates, terms, and conditions.

 Electric, Natural Gas & Water Utilities

-The Oregon Public Utility Commission (PUC) approves rates that investor-owned electric, natural gas, and water utilities charge their customers.
+The PUC approves rates that investor-owned electric, natural gas, and water utilities charge their customers.
 All regulated electric and natural gas utilities must seek PUC approval for all rate and service schedules, or tariffs.
 Of the small number of water utilities regulated by the PUC, some are regulated for service only, while others are regulated for rates and service.
 Rate regulated water utilities must also seek PUC approval for all tariffs.

 Companies with less than 50,000 access lines not covered by Price Plans must notify their customers of any price increase at least 45 days prior to the proposed effective date.
 If at least 10 percent or 500 customers (whichever is less) file petitions with the PUC regarding that increase, the PUC will open a proceeding to determine the appropriate price level.